 - Topics covered,

 - Sector (fisheries, aquaculture or both),

 - Governance aspects,

 - Supply chain identified,

 - Challenges to using blockchain,

 - Incentives to using blockchain.

-The articles were analyzed descriptively.
-The literature review provided an overview on the use of blockchain in different seafood value chains around the world, mapping motivations and/or barriers to its implementation in fisheries and aquaculture, and providing important insights to the potential use of blockchain by different segments of the seafood value chain.
+The articles were analysed descriptively.
+The literature review provided an overview of the use of blockchain in different seafood value chains worldwide, mapping motivations and/or barriers to its implementation in fisheries and aquaculture, and providing important insights into the potential use of blockchain by different segments of the seafood value chain.